Moodybleu/A-Mile-In-Her-Mind/README.md

 | POST                 | `/entry`             | CREATE  | new entry is created `{ entry }`                       | can send back a status `204` (no content), a redirect to where to find data (GET `/entries/:entry_id`) or just the new entry data |
 | PUT/PATCH            | `/entries/:entry_id` | UPDATE  | updated entry `{ entry }`                              | can send back a status `204` (no content), a redirect to where to find data (GET `/entries/:entry_id`) or just the new entry data |
 | DELETE               | `/entries/:entry_id` | DESTROY | Delete an old entry or shared entry                    | can send back a status `204` (no content), a redirect to where to find data (GET `/entries`)                                      |

 ## MVP
  - user is able to log in
- - user is able to make an entry
+ - user is able to write an entry
  - user is able favorite other user entries
+ - user is able to see 1 - 3 words for their prompt

 ## stretch goals
+- calm music in the background of entry page
+- Anxiety attack button -- for users who have panic attacks mid-entry.
+The button will connect them to a serene scene and play a meditation that reminds them they are safe now